 SH: Considering that some type of organizational risk is likely to happen again in the future, I would encourage organizations to go and look back at what were the biggest learnings from this pandemic.
 This time, we had to make quick decisions on the fly, and at least from our experience, this has helped us notice certain areas where we could make improvements.
 Even though these areas might not be huge, our natural tendency is to continue moving without reflecting on and mitigating those areas that could use some work.
 I think businesses should identify learnings from this crisis and take the time after this has abated to make changes, that may help in the event of another crisis situation.

 AK: Why is compliance well-positioned to take a leadership role in crisis management?

-I also believe that even though compliance has changed from being more of a ‘firefighter function’ to being a strategic asset of the company, there are still some firefighting elements to our department that become useful during times of crisis.
+I also believe that even though compliance has changed from being more of a 'firefighter function' to being a strategic asset of the company, there are still some firefighting elements to compliance departments that become useful during times of crisis.
 Compliance teams are usually well equipped to deal with problems, and also know how to do it in a way in which we can move forward and help the company do better next time.

 AK: What type of policy changes are you doing as the crisis evolves?
 And how is this changing your compliance program in the long term?

 SH: In the long term, it is hard to say how it will affect our compliance program as our current policies have proven to be highly adaptable.
 In the short-term, however, we have had to change our priorities, which has affected how we roll out our 'normal' compliance program.
 We have had to put new policies in place for holidays, vacations, in-person meetings, and other things that can have an impact on our colleagues and they ways in which they perform their jobs.

 I also think that this event really redefined the meaning of a crisis, which would have been defined differently two years ago, and this can help put things into perspective in the long run for people.

 AK: How can compliance officers ensure they have a seat at the table when a crisis arises?